alexpapworth/fizzbuzz-app/README.md

 ![Image of sign up action](public/readme/sign-up.png)

 ### Login and out
 Once an account is signed up, you can log into it again by entering the name.
-Or, select a user from the list.
 Note that the same user can be logged into multiple browsers at once.
 Sessions persist on each browser until you log out, or clear your cookies.
 Shut down the browser to test it out!

 ![Image of browser shutdown](public/readme/close-browser.png)